 Or you can browse from the massive library of third-party add-ons that integrate well with Google Spreadsheets.
 One of the most popular and valuable Add-ons is ‘Power tools’ – install it to split text, compare data, get rid of unnecessary spaces, match and merge data, and more.
 Power tools are handy if you need Google Spreadsheets to work on the text at least as much as numbers.

-If you’re more into Math & Science, you’ll like a WolframAlpha add-on – this tool will help you find mathematical computations, scientific and historical facts, and more.
+If you’re more into Math and science, you’ll like a WolframAlpha add-on – this tool will help you find mathematical computations, scientific and historical facts, and more.

 The Gmail Calendar is a great tool that helps you plan your days.
 Are you struggling to stay on top of all your tasks and meetings, at least from time to time, and maybe you feel like you should hire an assistant?

 Perhaps you really should, but if you only need someone who reminds you of your daily schedule and to-do list, you don’t need an assistant and neither a productivity app.
 Google Calendar can do all of that for you.
 We think that more people should be aware of this convenient feature!

 Google has introduced a new handy tool that improves daily productivity – Tasks.
 It allows for creating simple to-do lists, including subtasks and recurring tasks.
 Once you save the task and connect tasks to your calendar (from the menu on the left), your calendar also becomes a simple (but efficient) productivity tool.

 Read more: Access Shared Contacts from Google Calendar

 6. Tap Into the Powers of Integrations